-- What Are The Facts About Chickpea I Need To Know?
+- What Are The Facts About Gram Flour I Need To Know?

-- What Are The Health Benefits Of Chickpea Flour?
+- What Are The Benefits Of Gram Flour For Skin?

-- What Are The Benefits Of Chickpea Flour For Skin?
+- What Are The Health Benefits Of Gram Flour?

-- How Does Chickpea Flour Benefit Your Hair?
+- How Does Gram Flour Benefit Your Hair?

-- How To Buy And Use Chickpea Flour?
+- How To Buy And Use Gram Flour?

-- What Are The Side Effects Of Chickpea Flour?
+- What Are The Side Effects Of Gram Flour?

 Simply put, this is a pulse flour made from ground chickpea (also known as Bengal gram or garbanzo beans).
 A staple diet in the cuisine from the Indian subcontinent, this flour can be made either from raw or roasted chickpeas.
 The raw variety is slightly bitter, while the roasted variety is more flavorful.